The 23 Best Roadside Attractions in the Great Plains

 18. Wall Drug, South Dakota

 Located in Wall, South Dakota, this is one of the oldest roadside attractions on the Great Plains.
-The tourist stop offers gifts, souvenirs, dining, free ice water and dining to tourists and road-worn travelers.
+The tourist stop offers gifts, souvenirs, and dining options to tourists and road-worn travelers.

 19. World’s Largest Ball of Twine, Kansas